w3f/Grants-Program/src/T&Cs.md

 -  It shall be a software-based project, which contributes to the advancement of the Polkadot ecosystem;
 -  the total amount of funding requested for the project shall be below CHF  30,000 at the time of submission;
 -  the Software shall be released under the Apache license version 2.0.;
--  You must accept payment in the blockchain tokens native to the Bitcoin Network ("BTCs") and/or the blockchain tokens native to Polkadot ("DOTs").
+-  You must accept payment in the blockchain tokens native to the Bitcoin Network ("BTCs").
 -  You will need to submit the application and deliver the milestones according to the process specified below.

 The open grants process consists of five parts, each of them described in more detail below: